-Sofa beds & sleepers are not constructed like normal (non-sleeper) sofas.
+Sofa beds & sleepers are less durable than stationary (non-sleeper) sofas.

-This is true even for matching sofas in the same collection.
+This includes matching stationary sofas made by the same brand in the same collection.

 This is true for both low cost and high end sofa sleepers.